-The first tour of the day always begins at 9 am and the last tour begins either at 4 pm in the summertime or 4:30 pm in the wintertime.
+Tour times for the one-hour guided tour vary by season.
+Click here for tour times.
 New tours always begin on the hour, and during the winter months, new tours begin on the half-hour as well.

 On this tour, you'll stand on top of the silo viewing platform and observe the Titan II missile in the underground launch duct.
 Then, using the Access Portal, you'll descend 35 feet underground into the hardened missile complex.
 Once underground, you’ll walk through the Blastlock Area on your way to the Launch Control center where you'll see a simulated launch of the missile.
 Finally, using the Long Cableway, you'll visit level 2 of the missile silo where you'll have another view of the missile in the launch duct.